App version: 0.1.0

 Income-Driven Repayment Plans

-The U.S. Department of Education also offers the following income-driven repayment plans that may grant student loan forgiveness after 20 or 25 years:
+The U.S. Department of Education also offers the following income-driven repayment (IDR) options that may grant student loan forgiveness at the end of your repayment period:

 What About Private Student Loan Forgiveness?